NRS048/Explative-Exterminator-Discord.Py/README.md

 To use this bot, enter the Leaderboard folder, and ensure you have a (V2.py, leaderboard.json, .env) they should all be in the same directory

 Make sure you have discord.py installed, ensure you have entered your token into the .env file, and run the vL2.py

+This Version has a leaderboard custom made for MACRO, where it is located in one channel and there is no command